hmc-cs111-fall2014/piconot-external/README.md

      - Include at least two example programs
        - [ ] `Empty.bot`
        - [ ] `RightHand.bot`
+     - [ ] Provide instructions for how to run piconot on a file in `build.txt`
      - [ ] Describe your implementation process in `evaluation.txt`
      - [ ] Formally specify your final syntax in `grammar-final.txt`
   - [ ] Critique another team's design and implementation